vjekoart/retrovizor/Readme.md

     * Performance: `native-library-bundle`: build type where library is bundled, but views and general JS are not -- if this is too slow
     * Add bundle hash to JS/CSS asssets to avoid caching
         * Find a way to use something like import maps for CSS files

+            Function `Bits.compileAndMoveStyle` should return an object that contains `{ input, output }` path informations, where input is is relative location in `src|dist`, while output is final output location in the `dist`, including hash if not in dev mode.

+            Library: after calling the `Bits.compileAndMoveStyle` function,
+            another function should be called that will get all path information as input, and change `@import` statements in the `dist/` directory.

+            Function `buildLibrary` should return the `{ input, output }` path information for the entry CSS file of the library.
+That information should be provided to the `buildStyles` function, so the main `@import` statement for the library CSS file can be changed - same function that's used when building a library.

         * Optimise `library.bits.js:getFileHash` function
         * Reduce the hash length
         * Clear `dist/` folder before the build action